 Epilepsy, multiple sclerosis, Parkinson’s Disease, and paralysis will all affect insurance eligibility.
 A few companies will provide immediate coverage for these conditions.

-Working with an experienced agent who represents companies that look favorably upon these disorders will be the best way to secure burial insurance coverage with no delays.
+Working with an experienced agent who represents several companies that look favorably upon these disorders will be the best way to secure burial insurance coverage with no delays.

 Paying for Burial Life Insurance Policies